GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/Evidence_Server.md

 - Election metadata (date, time, the officials at each polling place, and so on)
 - Records of certification of voter registration containing: (from Registration System)
     - The voter authenticator
     - The registration system
     - The polling place
     - The voter
 - Records linking voters to their ballot style (from Ballot Printing System)
 - Marked ballot images (from Ballot Scanning Device)
 - Ballot receipts (from Ballot Scanning Device)
 - Ballot outcome records:
     - Spoiled ballots (from Controller System, Verifiable Paper System)
     - Cast ballots (from Ballot Scanning Device)
     - Records of challenged ballots (from Ballot Scanning Device)
 - SBB Logs documenting cast ballots
 - Tabulation Logs (from the Tabulation Device)
 - Decrypted challenged and spoiled ballots (available only after the election)

-@design abakst gajaka : how is evidence represented to the user (raw records of the above?
-Some standard or uniform format?)

 ## Manifest